Louisa Lippmann: National team

 Lippmann has been part of the Germany women's national volleyball team since 2013, but a shoulder injury prevented her from making her debut for a year, when she finally played in the 2014 Montreux Volley Masters, Germany won the tournament.
 Later that year, she helped Germany finish second at the 2014 Women's European Volleyball League and ninth place at the 2014 FIVB Volleyball Women's World Championship.
 She was part of the German runners-up team at the 2017 Montreux Volley Masters, and has played in European Championships, European League, European Games, FIVB World Grand Prix and FIVB Nations League.

+Beach volleyball

+She represented Germany at the 2024 Summer Olympics partnering with former gold medallist Laura Ludwig.